 College Access Loan (CAL) Fact Sheet

 The College Access Loan Program provides alternative educational loans to Texas students who are unable to meet the cost of attendance.
 The CAL may be used to cover part or all of the student's Expected Family Contribution (EFC).
 Students do not have to demonstrate financial need.
-However, the amount of federal aid for which you are eligible must be deducted from the cost of attendance in determining the CAL loan amount.
+However, the amount of federal aid for which you are eligible (regardless of whether actually accepted) must be deducted from the cost of attendance in determining the CAL loan amount.

 - Be a Texas resident; and

-- a course of study leading to an associate's, bachelor’s, graduate, or higher degree; or
+- a course of study leading to a certificate, an associate's, bachelor’s, graduate, or higher degree; or

 - an approved alternative educator certification program;